kjkuan/taskit/README.md

     $ taskit -t
     Available tasks:

       mytask            -    A simple task
+      count-from-one    -    Prints whole numbers, one per line, from 1 up to 'to', inclusive.

 > **Note**:
     Taskit will list the tasks in the order they are defined in the Taskfile.